open-contracting/software-development-handbook/docs/python/preferences.rst

 A preferred package should meet the following criteria:

 -  It is properly released: its readme is rendered on PyPI, a changelog is maintained, tags are used, etc.
 -  It supports the most recent version of Python and frameworks (if relevant), like Django or Sphinx.
-Counter-example: `django-tastypie <https://github.com/django-tastypie/django-tastypie/pull/1623>`__ (since resolved).

    -  Simple libraries might not need new releases for new Python versions.